Recruitment Blog

 What is hiring efficiency and why does it matter?

-Hiring efficiency measures the speed, cost and seamlessness of an end-to-end recruitment process.
+Hiring efficiency measures the speed, cost, and seamlessness from the initial job opening to the candidate’s successful onboarding.
 Organisations should strive to fill their roles with the best talent, but they want to do it as quickly and cost-effectively as possible.

 The benefits of hiring faster